inspiros/cy-root/README.md

 ## Supported algorithms

 **Note:**
-For more information about the listed algorithms, please use Google until I update the references.
+For more information about the listed algorithms, please check the function's docstring or use Google until I update the references.

 ### Scalar root:

 - **Bracketing methods:** (methods that require lower and upper bounds)
     - [x] Bisect
-    - [x] Hybisect: _(bisection with interval analysis)_
+    - [x] Hybisect _(bisection with interval analysis)_
     - [x] Regula Falsi
     - [x] Illinois
     - [x] Pegasus